 Black, Indigenous, and Teachers of Color (BITOC) Collective

 For students of color, training to become future teachers can mean struggling to fit into a largely unvarying workforce.
-In recognition of those challenges, the Black, Indigenous, and Teachers of Color (BITOC) Collective at Colorado State University provides a space where students can form supportive connections and unpack their experiences to ultimately sustain their passion for teaching.
+The BITOC Collective at Colorado State University provides a space where students can form supportive connections and unpack their experiences to ultimately sustain their passion for teaching.

 Los Caminos: Pathways to Education

-The Caminos program incorporates service learning and aspirational career planning for high school graduation and college readiness.
-To achieve these objectives, the Caminos program fosters positive relationships with current CSU student mentors and creates valuable community connections with Latina/on and Indigenous professionals.
+Los Caminos incorporates service learning and aspirational career planning for high school graduation and college readiness.
+To achieve these objectives, the program fosters positive relationships with current CSU student mentors and creates valuable community connections with Latina/o and Indigenous professionals.

-RISE faculty member and project P.I.: Dr. Antonette Aragon
+RISE faculty member and project PI: Antonette Aragon